SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 # Fulfillment Tracking Apps for SAP Logistics Business Network, Global Track and Trace Option

 ## What's New in the 2207 Release
-1. For the features that are only available in the test tenants, there is now a separate test branch available where you can download the relevant codes and documents.
-To access it, choose "test" from the dropdown menu on the top left.
+1. The information on this test branch includes standard features of the global track and trace option as well as features that are only available in the test tenants.
+The preview content is provided as a courtesy, without a warranty, and may be subject to change.
+2. In the TM scenario, if you maintain container numbers on container units in SAP TM, the container units can now be sent as tracking units for tracking.
+For implementation details, see [Implementation Guide for Tracking via Tracking Unit and Reference Document in the TM Scenario](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/test/lbn-gtt-standard-app/Documents/Implementation%20Guide%20for%20Tracking%20via%20Tracking%20Unit%20and%20Reference%20Document%20in%20the%20TM%20Scenario.pdf).
-2. The timestamp fields in the extractor are enhanced as follows:
+3. The timestamp fields in the extractor are enhanced as follows:
 * For timestamp fields in the Control Parameters functions: use UTC time.
-* For timestamp fields in the rest of the functions: use local time and its corresponding time zone or the time zone in the ERP system.
+* For timestamp fields in the rest of functions: use local time and its corresponding time zone or the time zone in the ERP system.
-3. If a tracked object is deleted in the scenario "Maintain Tracked Objects on Freight Order/Freight Booking", this tracked object is now also removed from the Tracked Objects table.
+4. If a tracked object is deleted in the scenario "Maintain Tracked Objects on Freight Order/Freight Booking", this tracked object is now also removed from the Tracked Objects table.

 ## What's New in the 2206 Release
 1. Timestamp localization codes are improved.